-Repossession businesses find and retrieve items and assets for lien holders after the borrower has fallen behind on the item’s loan.
-These businesses contract with the lien holders and are tasked with repossessing the items so that they can be sold at auction and the lien holder can recover at least some of their investment.
+Repossession businesses find and retrieve items and assets for lienholders after the borrower has fallen behind on the item’s loan.
+These businesses contract with the lien holders and are tasked with repossessing the items to be sold at auction, and the lien holder can recover at least some of their investment.
 Sometimes repo businesses earn a certain fee per repossession, though those fees may also vary depending on the value of the item that’s repossessed.
 Finding these items can be difficult, especially if the borrower has moved or left town, so a repo business may need to do some investigative work, too.

 Many trends continue to shape the repossession industry.
 According to Partners in Asset Recovery’s Repo Report, customers who are financing purchases are changing.
 Currently, 15.5 million workers in the United States have alternative arrangements for their employment, and an increasing number of workers are part of the gig economy, which holds some financial uncertainty.

 Repossessions have become more complicated and have additional risk factors that business owners need to prepare for.
 “Breach of peace” is a significant issue in the repossession industry, and state laws require that repo agents avoid breaching the peace during repossessions.
 Currently, scenarios like involving law enforcement during a repossession, incorporating violence or the perception of violence, or trespassing onto a property all qualify as a breach of peace.
 With the increased focus on breach of peace, it’s best for repo agents to avoid interacting with the customer whenever possible.